I Have Trauma Issues. Can Recovery Help Me?

 By the time you reach the third phase in your trauma recovery, you will have gained some level of trust with your therapist.
 Building trust of any kind shows that you may be ready to distinguish the difference between warranted trust and unwarranted trust.
 You may also be ready to devote your energy more fully into your relationships.
 By this phase, you may finally start to feel as if love can still be found in the world.
 Your trauma was never an illusion — it was real.
 And although it will always play a role in your story, you will finally be able to live without your past experiences repetitively tormenting you.
 Finally, you will have gained the power you deserved all along.

 If you have experienced trauma, you are not alone.
-Whether or not your trauma is associated with substance use, recovery can still help you process and move beyond it effectively.
+Whether or not your trauma is associated with substance use, Trauma-informed treatment for men can still help you process and move beyond it effectively.
 For some, trauma causes unbearable feelings and thoughts, as many of us here at Jaywalker Lodge have experienced ourselves.
 Recovery for trauma and substance use can be similar, as substance use recovery addresses the deep-rooted trauma that so often causes substance use in the first place.
 Jaywalker Lodge focuses on using the 12-Step program to help you recover from the trauma symptoms that continue to impact your life.
 Whether your trauma happened days or decades ago, it’s never too late to seek out treatment.
 If you are struggling with trauma issues, let Jaywalker Lodge teach you how to recover.
 We help men find peace from distressing past experiences and build a better future for themselves.
 To learn more, call us now at (866) 529-9255.